LOVE THE TRAILS? Help out and

 ROUTING: If it is not possible to strengthen or bridge soft and boggy ground, the section should be re-routed onto higher, drier ground.

 HAND TOOLS & NATURAL MATERIALS ONLY: Only hand tools are permitted.
 Only natural materials. e.g. fallen logs, stones and base soil can be used.
 Trail builders are also NOT permitted to fabricate anything using planks of wood, screws or nails.
 These are un-natural and eventually rot and become a hazard.
-Nails and screws are hazardous to wildlife, people and tyres.
+Nails and screws are hazardous to wildlife, people and tyres!

 ONGOING INSPECTIONS: As a minimum trails should be fully and thoroughly inspected monthly and any hazards or issues reported to focus and prioritise work for future trail building sessions.
+We are blessed to have an active walking and riding community so track any social posts for notifications of work required.

 ONGOING MAINTENANCE: Trail surfaces should be clear of any debris and any litter collected.
 Verges should be maintained in summer, trimming back branches, bracken or overgrowth to provide a clear line of sight and good visibility.
 This is particularly important on the inside of corners and on approaches to intersections.